-- Lashing Bone Tentacles (Double, Khorgorath): Pick an enemy unit within 6” and roll a dice: on a 4-5 do 1 damage, on 6 as much damage as the value of the ability.
+- Lashing Bone Tentacles (Double, Khorgorath): Pick an enemy unit within 6” and roll 2 dice: for each 4-5 do 1 damage, for each 6 as much damage as the value of the ability.

-- Lord of Skulls (Triple, all Leaders): If a leader takes down an enemy this activation, add 1 to the Attacks of all friendly visible fighters within 6” of the leader and with range 3” or less.
+- Lord of Skulls (Triple, all Leaders): If a leader takes down an enemy this activation, add 1 to the melee Attacks of all friendly fighters within 6”.

-- Daemon-forged Weapons (Triple, all Skullreapers): Until the end of the battle round, add half the value of this ability to the damage characteristic on critical hits for weapons with range 3” or less.
+- Daemon-forged Weapons (Triple, all Skullreapers): Until the end of the battle round, add up to 6 to the damage characteristic on critical hits for melee weapons.

 - Blood-fuelled Assault (Quad, all Wrathmongers): This fighter does a bonus move and then they can make a bonus attack.
-In addition, add half the value of this ability to the Strength of weapons with range 3” or less.
+In addition, add up to 3 to the Strength of melee weapons.

 Strategy and Tactics for the Khorne Bloodbound Warband

 The Khorne Bloodbound warband is a melee focussed warband with lots of attacks and abilities that can increase them even further.